-Wireless transfer of power: this idea was one newly of his many ideas and at his time was rejected.
+This idea was one new of his many ideas and at his time was rejected.
 But now, 70 years after his death, it is a new technology that is currently used in such applications as wireless charging of batteries or batteries of electric vehicles or buses.

 These few inventions, not to speak of many others, show how Tesla’s innovations changed the face of the world and served human beings for a better life.
 He was always a low profile inventor and liked to be so.

 Interestingly, many inventions like the telephone or X-rays that were claimed to have been made by others at the time were based on the ideas first studied by Tesla, yet this was not a major issue for him.
 Referring to these cases, he once stated:

 “I don’t care that they stole my idea …, I care that they don’t have any of their own.”

 - Featured image: Westinghouse Electric Corporation exhibit of electric motors built on Nikola Tesla’s patent at the 1893 World’s Columbian Exposition in Chicago.

 - Do Superstitions Have Any Actual Scientific Basis Behind Them? - May 25, 2016

 - The Nature of Human Consciousness: Are We Quantum Beings? - April 27, 2016

 - Calendar of the Formation and Evolution of the Universe - April 19, 2016

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.